 Call for Proposals for DJS Award Projects

-The DJS Award Team welcomes proposals for projects that mobilize the greater PLU community around Diversity, Justice and Sustainability (DJS).
+The DJS FUNd Team welcomes proposals for projects that mobilize the greater PLU community around Diversity, Justice and Sustainability (DJS).
 Using the student DJS Award we can financially support projects that advance PLU’s mission and a holistic application of sustainability.

 Who can apply: